 Wandoor is a scenic village of 1,500 people on South Andaman Island, between Thailand and India.
 It is surrounded by extensive mangrove forests, littoral forests, rock and sand beaches, seagrass meadows, and coral reefs.
-Most people make a living by fishing or farming—but brackish water has spoiled some farmland as the sea level rises and tsunamis hit.
+Most people make a living by fishing or farming.
+As the sea level rises, however, brackish water has spoiled some farmland.

 In the forests, there are many kinds of orchids, canes, and palms; mammals such as the Andaman palm civet; saltwater crocodiles, and king cobras.
 Dugongs and green sea turtles forage in the bays, and sea snakes nest in vegetation above the high tide line.
 The shallow water is a nursery for many kinds of fish, particularly sharks and rays.

-Some of the forest and marine areas enjoy legal protection on paper.
-But on this remote island, there is little protection on the ground.
+Some of the forest and marine areas are legally protected, on paper, but there is little protection on the ground.
 Under economic stress from declining fisheries and unprofitable farms, people cut mangroves and fish illegally.

-With Seacology’s help, the Andaman Nicobar Environment Team (ANET) will work with the community to build a center where youth can get environmental education and training related to tourism.
-They can learn to be forest guides, fishing and snorkeling guides, dive operators, craft-makers, and more.
-This will let them participate in—and help shape—the coming tourist boom.
+A Seacology grant is funding a new community center, where youth can get environmental education and training related to tourism.
+The Andaman Nicobar Environment Team will teach youth to be forest guides, fishing and snorkeling guides, dive operators, craft-makers, and more.
+This will let them take part in—and help shape—the coming tourist boom.

 The center will use solar energy and will include simple cottages for program participants.
 Community members will build it in the local style, with local renewable resources.